Abstract

 A distinctive or characteristic manner of expression.

-The part of the mind below the level of conscious perception.
+In popular writing about psychology, the division of the mind containing the sum of all thoughts, memories, impulses, desires, feelings, etc., that are not subject to a person’s perception or control but that often affect conscious thoughts and behavior (noun).
 The Surrealists derived much inspiration from psychoanalyst Sigmund Freud’s theories on dreams and the workings of the subconscious mind.

 The visual or narrative focus of a work of art.